How to Dispose Of A Bean Bag Chair - Bean Bags R Us

 Repurposing EPS

 If you cannot find an EPS recycling facility near you and still wish to avoid throwing them away as garbage, then you can reuse the filling in your bean bags in several inventive ways.
 In so doing, the lifespan of the beads will increase; they will serve specific purposes and, perhaps, save you some money in the long run.
-The most obvious way to reuse your EPS bean bag filling is to purchase a replacement cover and use it in the new bean bag.
+The most obvious way to reuse your EPS is to purchase a replacement cover and use it in the new bean bag.
 Since many bean bags sold online only include the cover, you will save money by reusing your existing beads rather than buying new ones.
 Some bean bag users claim that the beads flatten and become worthless for use in furniture over time, but this is a myth.
 The stretched fabric is the most likely culprit for the deflation of bean bags.
 So, even if you will not be buying a replacement, you can add them to existing bean bags to keep them full.

 Packaging

-One of the most ubiquitous uses of Styrofoam and other EPS materials is for packaging.
-Whenever you have to send a parcel of a delicate nature, the beads will cushion any blows received during shipping.
-While you can use them loosely in a box, this can create a messy endeavour for the recipient, so it is suggested to put the beads in several smaller bags before packaging.
 Another great use for EPS beads is for arts and crafts.
 If you or someone you know is a creative person, the beads make great material for creating new masterpieces.
-All you need is a backing board, a little glue and some paint to make three-dimensional art that will attract attention and get you recognized for your imagination.
+All you need is a backing board, a little glue, and some paint to create three-dimensional art that will attract attention and earn you recognition for your imagination.
 One interesting trick is to use the filling on the back of existing works of art instead of using traditional frames.
-You can then push the art directly into a nail in the wall to create the illusion that it is floating.
-Although harmful chemicals can leach out of EPS filling, the beads can still be used safely to treat the soil for container plants.
-The filling will aerate the soil and allow it to drain properly.
-Doing this also prevents elements in the soil from rotting.
-And it saves you money that you would otherwise spend on perlite or other soil conditioners.
-As a bonus, beaded soil is much lighter in weight than untreated soil.
-So it makes transporting your plants easier.
+You can then push the art directly into a nail or use a hook in the wall to hang the artwork, making installation easy and enhancing the decorative effect by creating the illusion that it is floating.

 EPS is a Great Insulator

 EPS is highly resistant to thermal conductivity.
 It can be used in a few different applications to prevent the loss of heat or cold.
 If there are uninsulated spaces in your home, the beads can be used to fill the gaps.
 While some prefer to break the balls into even smaller particles, you can also use them whole.
 They work great in attics and behind drywall, and you will experience a notable difference in temperature changes.
 Another great idea is to use the beads to craft custom drink cozies.
-Mailing tubes work well in this application because they can easily be held in the hands.
+Mailing tubes are well-suited for this application because they can be easily held in the hands.
 You can slip cans or bottles inside them.
 All you have to do is glue the beads to the inside of the tube.
 Then decorate the outside as you see fit.
 Once the glue has dried, insert your favourite canned or bottled beverage.
 It will stay cold for hours.

 Advertise it

-In Conclusion
+Conclusion

 The best bean bag chairs are durable and last many years.
 However, situations may arise when they become irreparably damaged.
 Or you may have changed your decor, and the bean bag chairs no longer fit into your vision.
 Whatever the case may be, it is good to know that you have several options for disposal.